SDRausty/sdrausty.github.io/index.md

 Message to https://github.com/xeffyr DITTO

 Did you wanna root my device to getta my BITCOINS, my Tesla autodrive?
-@Grimler91 BITTCOINS+literature?
+@Grimler91 BITTCOINSyt?+literature?
 You know, latex is elastic.
 Read my work through your latex *.deb.
 I think not @Grimler91.
 Neo-Oli the Swiss banker, can you please confirm?
 Or are you hiding in the Alpine Mountains?

 You didn't like the timings, did you?
 I did not like them at all.
 Why is Termux slower?
 Degustamos rooted bitcoins?